Sowing, tips for good development

-- From one leaf: down to 0°C with necrosis on the leaf but without causing the death of the plant.
+- From one-leaf stage: down to 0°C with necrosis on the leaf but without causing the death of the plant.

-- Soil: the taproot can reach a depth of 3m deep.
-This root particularity gives the plant great capacity to exploit water, nitrogen and mineral elements even in extreme situations.
-This is why the sunflower crop is very demanding in terms of structuring of the ground: a deep compaction could be an issue for a good implantation.
-These accidents can lead to a drop in the leaf area index, increased sensitivity to water stress and grain filling defects (low thousandkernel weight)...
+- Soil: The taproot can reach a depth of 3m.
+This root characteristic gives the plant strong capacity to exploit water, nitrogen and mineral elements, even in extreme situations.
+For this reason, sunflower is very demanding in terms of soil structure: deep compaction can be a problem for a good establishment.
+This can lead to a drop in the leaf area index, increased sensitivity to water stress and grain filling defects (low thousand kernel weight).

 Seedbed quality is also essential to achieve homogeneous emergence.